alexhey1999/Political-Compass-NLP-Classification/README.md

-# QMUL-MSc-Project
+# Political Compass NLP Classification

 ## Introduction

 This is my MSc Project at Queen Mary University of London.
-The purpose of this implementation is to utilise multiple APIs in order to collate a dataset that can be used to classify sentances or phrases on a political compass.
+The purpose of this implementation is to utilise multiple APIs in order to collate a dataset that can be used to classify sentences or phrases on a political compass.

 ## Pre-Requisites

 All modules used in this project are detailed in the requirements.txt file.
 This will need to be installed using PIP.

-In addition, to utilize selenium, you will require Chrome web driver in the path of your system.
+In addition, to utilize selenium, you will require a Chrome web driver in the path of your system.

 This can be obtained from https://chromedriver.chromium.org/downloads